sideeffects/GameDevelopmentToolset/README.md

 Instead of tying the examples as HDAs, we will be generating separate hip files that show how the tools should work in context

 ## Branched Development
-The *Development* branch is where we'll be working from.
+The [Development](https://github.com/sideeffects/GameDevelopmentToolset/tree/Development) branch is where we'll be working from.
 This is where the latest and greatest will live.
-The HoudiniXX are for archival purposes and we'll keep working on the latest release and will branch off when we make HDAs that use new functionality.
+The HoudiniXX branches are for archival purposes and we'll keep working on the latest release and will branch off when we make HDAs that use new functionality.

-The Stable branch will be soon deprecated as the Releases workflow provides the same gating functionality.
+The [Stable](https://github.com/sideeffects/GameDevelopmentToolset/tree/Stable) branch will be soon deprecated as the [Releases](https://github.com/sideeffects/GameDevelopmentToolset/releases) workflow provides the same gating functionality.